Rivière-des-Prairies–Pointe-aux-Trembles: Demographics

 The Rivière-des-Prairies part of the borough is more multiethnic and known for its high concentration of Italians and Haitians, while the Pointe-aux-Trembles segment is more homogenous and ethnically French-Canadian.
-On July 9, 2006, after Italy won the 2006 FIFA World Cup, Maurice Duplessis Boulevard was closed to traffic due to the great number of fans celebrating in the street.
+On July 9, 2006, after Italy won the 2006 FIFA World Cup, Maurice Duplessis Boulevard was closed to motorized traffic due to the great number of fans celebrating in the street.

 Politics

 A view of the Rivière des Prairies river from the North of Rivière-des-Prairies.

 The borough is divided into three districts—La Pointe-aux-Prairies, Pointe-aux-Trembles and Rivière-des-Prairies—and has seven elected representatives since the November 2005 municipal election: one borough mayor, three city councillors, and three borough councillors.

-As of the November 5, 2017 Montreal municipal election, the current borough council consists of the following councillors:
+As of the 2025 Montreal municipal election, the current borough council consists of the following councillors: